How to dye a quilt using Rit dye and hot water! It only cost about $10 to refresh an old quilt into something that feels new!

 Do you guys have any quilts laying around your house that have seen better days?
 You know that one that is SO soft, and the perfect weight, that you just love using more than any other blanket, but it's kinda *too* well loved?
 I had one of those.

-My quilt was originally cream colored and there were stains on it, and it was just dingy from so many years of being used all the time.
+My quilt was originally cream colored, there were stains on it, and it was just dingy from so many years of being used all the time.
 I would be embarrassed if it was left out in plain sight when people came over!
 But, there is no way I'd get rid of this quilt.
 It's amazing.
 So I decided that something needed to be done.

-This quilt is big, so I knew it wouldn't work to do it in my washing machine like you can do with smaller items.
-I thought about using our bath tub, but it made me a little nervous to put so much dye in a bright white tub, so I decided I would utilize my daughter's $10 kiddie pool.
+This quilt is big, I knew it wouldn't work to do it in my washing machine like you can do with smaller items.
+I thought about using our bath tub, but it made me a little nervous to put so much dye in a bright white tub.
+Ultimately I decided I would use my daughter's $10 kiddie pool.
 Worst case scenario, I buy a new one.

 - Follow directions on bottle of dye to decide your ratio of dye to water.

-- Insert quilt and stir often.
+- Submerge quilt in water and stir often.